 List major items of equipment already available for this project and, if appropriate identify location and pertinent capabilities.
-Provide the Equipment information as an appendix to your project narrative.
+Provide the Equipment information as an Appendix to your project narrative.
 Do not attach a separate file.
-This appendix will not count in the project narrative page limitation.
+The Equipment Appendix will not count in the project narrative page limitation.